Health and safety at work

 - Chainsaws expose operators to high levels of noise and hand-arm vibration, which can be controlled by good management and practice

 - Proper maintenance is essential for the safe use of chainsaws.

-Further specific information is available on the HSE Website
+More information on tree works is available on the HSE Website.